nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-10-15-ndc-london-second-look-team-foundation-server-vso/index.md

 resourceType: blog
 slug: ndc-london-second-look-team-foundation-server-vso
 aliases:
   - /blog/ndc-london-second-look-team-foundation-server-vso
 tags:
   - backlog-management
   - code-sense
   - codedui
   - feedback-client
   - my-work
   - portfolio-management
   - release-management
   - storyboarding
   - tfs-2013-3
   - vsteamservices
 categories:
   - events-and-presentations
-coverImage: metro-event-icon-7-7.png
+preview: metro-event-icon-7-7.png
 ---

 While I have spoken at many events in the USA while I lived there, and even did a few keynotes for the Visual Studio 2012 launch, I have been trying to figure out the scene here in Europe.
 As such I submitted to a few events and got accepted to speak at NDC London.